bauerdavid/napari-nD-annotator/README.md

 https://user-images.githubusercontent.com/36735863/188876826-1771acee-93ba-4905-982e-bfb459329659.mp4

 ### Minimal contour
 This plugin can estimate a minimal contour, which is calculated from a point set on the edges of the object, which are provided by the user.
-This contour will prefer pixels with high gradient (edges).
+This contour will follow some image feature (pixels with high gradient or high/low intensity).
 Features:
  * With a single click a new point can be added to the set.
 This will also extend the contour with the curve shown in red
  * A double click will close the curve by adding both the red and gray curves to the minimal contour
  * When holding `Shift`, the gray and red highlight will be swapped, so the other curve can be added to the contour
  * With the `Ctrl` button down a straight line can be added instead of the minimal path
- * If the anchor points were misplaced, the point set can be cleared by pressing `Esc`
+ * If the anchor points were misplaced, the last point can be removed by right-clicking, or the whole point set can be cleared by pressing `Esc`
  * The `Param` value at the widget will decide, how strongly should the contour follow edges on the image.
 Higher value means higher sensitivity to image data, while a lower value will be closer to straight lines.
+ * Different features can be used, like image gradient or pixel intensities, and also user-defined features (using Python)
+   * the image is accessed as the `image` variable, and the features should be stored in the `features` variable in the small code editor widget

 This functionality can be used by selecting the `Minimal Contour` tab in the `Annotation Toolbox` widget, which will create a new layer called `Anchors`.